 How long did it take me to write that song?
 That isn’t a song.
 That’s just an idea.
 And it was conceived in its entirety in less time than it took to play it, 30 seconds.
 I thought to myself, “I’m going to change the chords to this other “stock” thing, play a simple baseline and add drums to make it sound like something, and as a composer I already know the figure I’m trying to employ is going to work nicely throughout.
 That’s how unprotectable building blocks work.

-This brand new complaint, just filed in the U.S. District Court of the Southern District of New York, says Mr. Sheeran plagiarized Marvin Gaye’s 1973 #1 hit song, “Let’s Get It On,” to write a #2 hit song, “Thinking Out Loud,” the “Song of the Year” at the 2016 Grammy Awards.
+This time though Sheeran didn’t do anything wrong and I’ll be disappointed if I hear of a settlement.
+This complaint says Sheeran plagiarized Marvin Gaye’s 1973 #1 hit song, “Let’s Get It On,” to write his #2 hit song, “Thinking Out Loud,” the “Song of the Year” at the 2016 Grammy Awards.

-First let’s give the plaintiff’s case its due.
-The two songs are indeed similar.
-This was noticed right away when “Thinking” was released, and there’s quite a bit written on the topic.
+It’s not as though anyone is stunned to hear of a lawsuit.
+The similarity was noticed right away when “Thinking” was released.
 Someone even created this mashup showing very nicely that “Let’s Get It On” and “Thinking Out Loud” can be played right over top of one another.

 Their shared chord progression is “two measures long in 4/4 time.”
 We divide music into little time packets called “measures.”
 It’s what enables us to count beats as “one and two and three and four” and then cycle back to “one” instead of having to count to a thousand.
 The 4/4 time part means that each measure is four beats long (most common by far) and this progression fills two measures, so eight beats in total.
 It all takes place in about 6 seconds.
 And now finally you get to hear it.

-You can just leave those two snippets repeating if you like, while I describe what we’re hearing.
-We have groups of notes, making harmonies, played in a certain rhythm.
+Go back and listen to either of the two tracks; just the first ten seconds or so of each.
+What do we hear in both?
+We have groups of simultaneous notes making harmonies, played in a certain rhythm.
 We hear some tonal instruments that play notes along with some non-tonal percussion instruments.
 These combine to make what we call a “groove.”
-It’s kinda like the engine of the song.
-It propels the music.
-And then lastly we have Marvin Gaye and Ed Sheeran singing words and melodies along with that groove.
+It’s kinda like the engine of the song, propelling the music.
+The groove is what you dance or just nod your head to.
+And then we also have Marvin Gaye and Ed Sheeran singing words and melodies along with that groove.

-First, the harmony.
-The eight beats use four different chords for about two beats each, and this repeats over and over.
-(Actually Sheehan’s first four bars has an extra chord at the very very end.
-Try to ignore that as a guitar embellishment.
-It’s irrelevant.)
 I’m going to refer to these four chords in order as “one, three, four and five.”
-And I’ll spell them in roman numerals, “I, iii, IV, and V.” The “iii” is lower case because it’s a minor chord whereas the others are major chords.
-These numbers are analogous to “Do, Mi, Fa and Sol.” (where “Re” is notably missing, and would’ve been two, or “ii.”
+And I’ll represent them as roman numerals, “I, iii, IV, and V.” The “iii” is lower case because it’s a minor chord whereas the others are major chords.
+These numbers by the way are analogous to “Do, Mi, Fa and Sol.” the first, second, fourth and fifth notes of a major scale (where “Re” is notably missing, and would’ve been two, or “ii.”
 Get it?

-That’s the harmony component.
 Now let’s look at the rhythm.
 I’ll add a rhythm section of bass and drums to the piano part.
 The bass plays right along with the piano on the same beats.
-And drums are provided by music software playing a R&B (Rhythm and Blues) preset drum part.
+And drums are provided by music software playing a typical R&B (Rhythm and Blues) preset drum part.

 Okay, now we’ve got a bit of a groove going.
 This is close, but not exactly the same rhythm used in the two tracks.
 Remember I said the four chords are “about two beats each?”
-In the example above, I played them “straight, EXACTLY two beats each, landing on beats one and three.
+In the example above, I played them “straight,” meaning EXACTLY two beats each.

-In both “Let’s Get It On” and “Thinking Out Loud,” the chords actually aren’t so uniform in length.
+In both “Let’s Get It On” and “Thinking Out Loud,” the four chords actually aren’t so uniform in length.
 They actually land on beat one, and on the “and of two.”
-I’ll explain this “and of two” concept.
 If you count in your head, “ONE and TWO and THREE and FOUR and” as the music goes by, the chords will land on the that first beat, “one,” and then in between two and three, when we say “AND.”
 Perhaps you’ve heard of downbeats and upbeats?
 The full numbers are the downbeats and the “and’s” are upbeats.
 Usually, downbeats are the stronger and more emphasized.
 When “upbeats” are emphasized to some degree, we call this “syncopation.”
 In other words the second and last chord of our four are going to be played a little earlier.

 That’s the way the progression actually goes.
 We can sing most of both “Let’s Get It On” and “Thinking Out Loud” over just that 6 seconds of accompaniment repeating over and over.

-Back to the matter at hand, nobody owns nor copyrights these basic building blocks!
-No more than an architect like Frank Gehry would ever copyright marble slabs, or even sculpted sheet metal, although he’s certainly particularly known for that.
+Nobody owns nor copyrights these basic building blocks any more than an architect like Frank Gehry would ever copyright marble slabs, or even sculpted sheet metal, although he’s certainly particularly known for that.
 We understand that architecture will often have common beginnings, like a foundation, and will involve common materials that are aesthetically pleasing and functional.
 Music is similar.
 The intellectual property begins on a level beyond those common structures and basic materials that hold together songs, and buildings.